 The Can Tho Obstetrics and Gynecology Conference 2025 is not just a platform for GENTIS to showcase its solutions—it is also a chance to reaffirm its role as a bridge between advanced genetic technology and clinical practice, providing doctors with more effective tools for diagnosis and treatment.

-[content_more] => [meta_title] => GENTIS Proudly Accompanies the Can Tho Obstetrics and Gynecology Conference 2025 [meta_description] => From August 21–22, 2025, the Can Tho Obstetrics and Gynecology Conference 2025 will officially take place at the Van Phat Riverside Conference Center in Can Tho City. [meta_keyword] => GENTIS,PGT [thumbnail_alt] => [post_id] => 1348 [category_id] => 4 ) [3] => stdClass Object ( [id] => 1347 [id_crawler] => [category_product] => NULL [thumbnail] => dsc06372_gentis.jpg [album] => [url_video] => [is_status] => 1 [is_featured] => 0 [is_form] => 0 [displayed_time] => 2025-08-18 [program] => 0 [number] => 1 [viewed] => 0 [type] => [type_career] => [level] => [address] => [address_career] => [expiration_time] => 0000-00-00 [created_time] => 2025-08-18 09:49:30 [updated_time] => 2025-08-25 09:42:31 [files] => [salary] => [time] => [created_by] => 63 [is_table_content] => 1 [language_code] => en [slug] => Gentis-participates-in-research-on-masaic-embryo-thansfer-at-the-VAGO-2025-national-obstetrics-and-gynecology-conference [title] => GENTIS Participates in Research on Mosaic Embryo Transfer at the VAGO 2025 National Obstetrics and Gynecology Conference [description] => On August 16, 2025, the National Obstetrics and Gynecology Conference (VAGO 2025) was solemnly held at the Sheraton Hotel, Vinhomes Imperia Urban Area, Hai Phong City.
-This prestigious professional event brought together over 1,000 delegates, including professors, PhDs, doctors, scientists, and healthcare professionals working in obstetrics and gynecology from hospitals and medical institutions both in Vietnam and abroad. [content] =>
+[content_more] => [meta_title] => GENTIS Proudly Accompanies the Can Tho Obstetrics and Gynecology Conference 2025 [meta_description] => From August 21–22, 2025, the Can Tho Obstetrics and Gynecology Conference 2025 will officially take place at the Van Phat Riverside Conference Center in Can Tho City. [meta_keyword] => GENTIS,PGT [thumbnail_alt] => [post_id] => 1348 [category_id] => 4 ) [7] => stdClass Object ( [id] => 1347 [id_crawler] => [category_product] => NULL [thumbnail] => dsc06372_gentis.jpg [album] => [url_video] => [is_status] => 1 [is_featured] => 0 [is_form] => 0 [displayed_time] => 2025-08-18 [program] => 0 [number] => 1 [viewed] => 0 [type] => [type_career] => [level] => [address] => [address_career] => [expiration_time] => 0000-00-00 [created_time] => 2025-08-18 09:49:30 [updated_time] => 2025-08-25 09:42:31 [files] => [salary] => [time] => [created_by] => 63 [is_table_content] => 1 [language_code] => en [slug] => Gentis-participates-in-research-on-masaic-embryo-thansfer-at-the-VAGO-2025-national-obstetrics-and-gynecology-conference [title] => GENTIS Participates in Research on Mosaic Embryo Transfer at the VAGO 2025 National Obstetrics and Gynecology Conference [description] => On August 16, 2025, the National Obstetrics and Gynecology Conference (VAGO 2025) was solemnly held at the Sheraton Hotel, Vinhomes Imperia Urban Area, Hai Phong City.
+This prestigious professional event brought together over 1,000 delegates, including professors, PhDs, doctors, scientists, and healthcare professionals working in obstetrics and gynecology from hospitals and medical institutions both in Vietnam and abroad. [content] =>With more than 50 scientific presentations delivered, VAGO 2025 served as an important scientific forum to update new advancements in the diagnosis, treatment, and reproductive healthcare fields.
+Key topics discussed at this year's conference included obstetrics, gynecology, gynecologic oncology, assisted reproduction, infertility treatment, and advanced techniques in reproductive medicine.

 At the conference, GENTIS was honored to collaborate and provide data for the oral presentation by MSc.
 Dr. Le Thi Phuong Lan (Vinmec Times City International Hospital), titled: “New Perspectives on Selecting Mosaic Embryos for Transfer.”
 This was one of the key topics at the conference, attracting significant attention from experts in the field of assisted reproduction.
 The presentation was pioneering, offering updated perspectives on the approach to and handling of mosaic embryos—a subject previously surrounded by much controversy in reproductive medicine.